 EMERGEN project

 The emergence of SARS-CoV-2 variants, whose characteristics are likely to alter the epidemic dynamics in France, clearly shows the need to promote epidemiological and virological surveillance activities, and to strengthen genomic surveillance, in particular by genomic sequencing.
-This is essential for improving the control of infection risk in the general population and for informing decision-making in Health Care.
+This is essential for improving the control of infection risk in the general population and for informing decision-making in health care.

-Last updated on 22 October 2024
+Last updated on 13 August 2025

 Genomic surveillance and research into emerging pathogen infections

-The EMERGEN (Consortium for surveillance and research on EMERgent pathogen infections via microbial GENomics) project, jointly coordinated by Santé publique France and ANRS MIE, is intended to deploy a genomic surveillance and research system on emerging pathogen infections (viral infections and, in the longer term, bacterial, fungal and parasitic infections).
+The EMERGEN (consortium for surveillance and research on EMERgent pathogen infections via microbial GENomics) project, jointly coordinated by Santé publique France and ANRS MIE, is intended to deploy a genomic surveillance and research system on emerging pathogen infections (viral infections and, in the longer term, bacterial, fungal and parasitic infections).

 Its goal is to foster a cross-disciplinary approach to surveillance and investigation activities of Santé publique France and the National Reference Centres (CNR).

-Two main short-term objectives
+Two short-term objectives of EMERGEN

 • To describe and monitor the circulation of known SARS-CoV-2 variants down to the smallest possible territorial scale.
 To detect, identify and then monitor as quickly as possible the circulation of new variants of interest (i.e., those with functional consequences, in terms of transmissibility or pathogenicity for example).
 A list of priority targets is used to explore different populations (in towns and cities, in medico-social establishments, in health establishments) and to obtain the biological material and metadata required for sequencing activities and data interpretation.